JimengShi/Hypercube-RAG/README.md

 ### 1. Organization

 `QA`: saves the question-answering pairs

 `corpus`: save the original corpus

 `hypercube`: construct and save hypercube

-`baselines`: include the reproduced methods where the official codes are not available.
+`baselines`: include the reproduced methods where the official codes are not available

 `evaluation`: compute evaluation scores

 `utils`: helper functions
 ``